 In order to affiliate representative teams to ESFA, all District and County Associations MUST have a named Welfare Officer who has complied with the following FA Welfare Officer requirements;

-- An Enhanced FA DBS disclosure (these are not portable from school or other organisations)
+- An Enhanced FA DBS disclosure (these are not portable from school or other organisations unless registered with the Update Service.
+Please contact us if you are registered so we can explain how to port the check to The FA)

 FA DBS disclosures can be obtained by downloading and following the instructions in the FA DBS (CRC) ESFA Applicant Guidance or through your local County FA offices, by appointment.

-Please remember, Associations, will not be able to affiliate unless a Welfare Officer is in place.
+Please remember, Associations, will not be able to fully affiliate until a qualified Welfare Officer is in place.